-Having ongoing conversations, coaching “moments,” and leading by example will help contribute to higher quality interactions with your people.
-Letting them know they’re doing great and uplifting them when they are not, will help build the foundation needed for Safegagement to occur.
+Having ongoing conversations, coaching “moments,” and leading by example will help contribute to higher quality interactions with your employees.
+Letting them know they’re doing great and uplifting them when they are not, will help build the foundation needed to create a safer workplace.

-3. Offer Instant Values-Based Recognition
+3. On-The-Spot Recognition

 It’s important that employees are recognized for their safety successes right when they occur.
 Waiting for a bonus or special ceremony to congratulate a worker's efforts are often undermined, as the employee may not remember the specific task for which they're being rewarded